 National Poison Prevention Week: Household Products

-I know that when it comes to cleaning our homes, we have so many options of cleaning products.
+When it comes to cleaning our homes, we have so many options for cleaning products.
 I grew up with Bleach and Pinesol, Fantastic and Ajax being some of my parents’ favorites.
-I’ve actually grown up loving the smell of Pinesol and Bleach, and added Fabuloso to the list as well.
+I’ve actually grown up loving the smell of Pinesol and Bleach and added Fabuloso to the list as well.
 I think many of us feel like if our home smells clean, it is clean.
-If you think about it, even companies picked up on this and have created products for us to spray on our couches and clothes to make them smell fresh, only covering up odors and adding more dangerous chemicals in the air for us and our pets to breath, that eventually fall to the floor for our pets to walk on or lick.
+If you think about it, even companies picked up on this and have created products for us to spray on our couches and clothes to make them smell fresh, only covering up odors and adding more dangerous chemicals in the air for us and our pets to breathe, that eventually fall to the floor for our pets to walk on or lick.

-“The cleaning products that we grew up with, those that our mothers and their mothers used, are just as harmful to your lungs as smoking a pack of cigarettes a day.
-So just think how harmful they are to your pets and your children.”
+“The cleaning products that we grew up with, those that our mothers and their mothers used are just as harmful to your lungs as smoking a pack of cigarettes a day.
+So think how harmful they are to your pets and your children.”
 Laurie Hopps, Clean Living Consultant.

-This being said, I know that we still have a few cleaning products in our home that are not the best to use and I’m slowly transition out from using them.
-But, until then, and like most of you out there, here are just a few precautions I take when I do need to use them.
+This being said, I know that we still have a few cleaning products in our home that are not the best to use, and I’m slowly transitioning out from using them.
+Until then, and like most of you out there, here are just a few precautions I take when I need to use them.

 We have a “quiet” home.
-The doggies are older so not a lot of wandering around and we don’t have kids so dust is the only real culprit for getting our floors dirty.
+The doggies are older, so not many are wandering around, and we don’t have kids, so dust is the only real culprit for getting our floors dirty.
 When I mop, I only use steaming hot water.
-But, if I have to clean up a little doggy accident and it goes into the grot, then I’ll use a little cleaner.
+But, if I have to clean up a little doggy accident and go into the grot, I’ll use a little cleaner.